Llop-Estepari/damage-feedback/README.md

 <h1 align="center">Damage Feedback</h1>

 A damage feedback display that shows the damage done to a player when using firearms.
-Displays the damage dealt to a player in a configurable marker on the screen..
+Displays the damage dealt to a player in a configurable marker on the screen.

 ## Configuration